compdemocracy/polis/README.md

 #### Docker Problems

 A lot of issues might be resolved by killing all docker containers and/or restarting docker entirely.
-If that doesn't work, this will wipe all of your polis containers and volumes and completely rebuild them:
+If that doesn't work, this will wipe all of your polis containers and volumes (**INCLUDING THE DATABASE VOLUME, so don't use this in prod!**) and completely rebuild them:

 `make start-FULL-REBUILD`